 Yumeng Fang was awarded the Rossano Mind, Brain & Behavior Pre-Doctoral Summer Fellowship, established by honorary trustee Kenneth R. Rossano.
 The fellowship’s project title is “An FMRI Study of Theory of Mind (ToM),” which refers to the ability to explain, predict, and interpret another person’s behavior by attributing affective and cognitive mental states to other people and to oneself.

 Jennifer R. Gatchel, MD, PhD, an assistant psychiatrist in the Division of Geriatric Psychiatry and an instructor in psychiatry at Harvard Medical School, has been awarded one of two Maria Lorenz Pope Fellowships to support her research on the neurobiology of geriatric depression and identification of biomarkers related to treatment response.

-Kristin Javaras, PhD, an assistant in psychology in the Division of Women’s Mental Health, has been awarded one of two Phyllis and Jerome Lyle Rappaport Mental Health Research Fellowships, established by the Rappaport family, to support her efforts to validate a new way to assess emotional overeating.
+Kristin Javaras, PhD, an assistant in psychology in the Center of Excellence in Women’s Mental Health, has been awarded one of two Phyllis and Jerome Lyle Rappaport Mental Health Research Fellowships, established by the Rappaport family, to support her efforts to validate a new way to assess emotional overeating.

 Kim R. Lezak, PhD, a research fellow in the Behavioral Genetics Laboratory, has been awarded the Jonathan Edward Brooking Mental Health Research Fellowship, established by the Brooking family, to support her research on pituitary adenylate cyclase activating polypeptide (PACAP) and the role altered PACAP signaling may play in alcohol use disorder.